pedrocatalao/fake-string-deshuffle/README.md

 # fake-string-deshuffle
-These scripts allow to pass a string as an argument and create an animated effect of deshuffling it letter by letter.
+These scripts create an animation of deshuffling a string char by char or all at once.
+Reminds a brute force string cracker.
+Cool to use on your own bash scripts.